 Honorary Member Biography

-It was a particular honour to be admitted first as an Honorary Member and then as a Life Member of the NZSTA since I do not have qualifications in Speech and Language Therapy.
+It was an honour to be admitted first as an Honorary Member and then as a Life Member of the NZSTA since I do not have speech and language therapy qualifications.
 It was a similar honour to present the inaugural Grace Gane lecture in 2009, Reflecting connections with the local language.

 Qualifications: